rptcloud/terraform-provider-rpt/README.md

 # terraform-provider-rpt
-provider for rpt hotel app
+terraform provider for the RPT demo hotel app (on Gitlab)